Gemma Chan: Advocacy and activism

 Chan travelled with Save the Children to Lebanon to meet Syrian child refugees in 2017.
 In 2018 she partnered with Moet to support Help Refugees UK.
-She volunteered for Cook-19, an organization that delivers meals to key workers, during the COVID-19 pandemic.
+She volunteered for Cook-19, an organisation that delivers meals to key workers, during the COVID-19 pandemic.
 Chan has supported UNICEF UK since 2015 and travelled to Jamaica to raise awareness of domestic violence with the organisation in 2019.
 She participated in Soccer Aid to raise funds for the charity in 2019.
 She participated in World Children's Day commemorations in 2020.
 She was appointed a celebrity ambassador for UNICEF UK in 2021.

 In response to the xenophobic and racist attacks against people of East and Southeast Asian descent during the COVID-19 pandemic, Chan advocated for the #StopAAPIhate movement and fundraising campaign.
 In May 2021 Chan launched the #StopESEAHate campaign to assist people of East and Southeast Asian descent who are victims of hate crimes.

 Public image and fashion

-Labeled a fashion icon, Chan is recognised for her "polished and flawless" style.
+Labelled a fashion icon, Chan is recognised for her "polished and flawless" style.
 Her old Hollywood style and red carpet fashion choices have been widely publicised.